2025 EARLY BIRD SALE NOW ON!

 5hrs

-Relish one last bush walk before returning for a refreshing shower and leisurely breakfast.
-A 4x4 transfer returns you to Colenso, where you’ll bid the Tugela team farewell.
-Settle back into the van, for a five-hour road trip to the Wild Coast, reaching Port Edward and your overnight lodge on the Mtamvuna River, border of the Eastern Cape.
+Relish one last bush walk before returning for a cool shower and leisurely breakfast.
+A 4x4 journey returns you to Colenso, where you’ll bid the Tugela team farewell.
+Settle back into the van for a five-hour road trip to the Wild Coast.
+On the way you will reunite with your guide from the first few days of your adventure before reaching your lodge on the Mtamvuna River, the border of the Eastern Cape.

 Day 7